To add content, ask questions.

 - Know vs. Understand: to know, to understand

-A clear explanation of the difference between "know" and "understand," including examples, usage rules, and common mistakes.
+Explains the difference between "know" and "understand," including their meanings, usage rules, and examples.

 - Look vs. Observe vs. Watch